 | map |

 A postcard view of what appears to be the Crown Theatre.
+We're looking east.
 Note the posters on display.
 The card is on the site Art.com.

-Dates: The Crown Theatre operated from about 1915 until about 1925.
-The location of the building was about halfway between the present Nuart Theatre, 11272 Santa Monica Blvd., and the Royal Theatre, 11523 Santa Monica Blvd.
+Dates: The Crown Theatre, also known as the Sawtelle Theatre, operated from about 1915 until 1924.
+The location of the building was on the south side of the street about halfway between the present Nuart Theatre, 11272 Santa Monica Blvd., and the Royal Theatre, 11523 Santa Monica Blvd.

 It's listed in the 1919-20 city directory as being at 504 Santa Monica Blvd., Sawtelle.
 W.R.
 Swickard is listed as the proprietor.
-The 504 number indicates that the building was just east of 6th Street (now renamed).
+The 504 number suggests that the building was east of 6th St. (now renamed Perdue).

 The theatre was in a building known variously as Masonic Hall, the Barker Building or Barker Block.
 In addition to the Masons, other tenants included the Odd Fellows, Knights of Pythias, Independent Order of Foresters and other similar organizations.

 In the 1923/24 Santa Monica directory the theatre is listed as at 342 Santa Monica Blvd., Sawtelle.
 The other tenants were at 342 1/2 indicating (perhaps) that the theatre was the main floor tenant with the others upstairs.
-The nearest street going west in 1923 was Mobile -- now possibly called Perdue..
+The nearest street going west in 1923 was Mobile, now called Perdue.

 More on Sawtelle Streets: It appears that the streets in Sawtelle that originally had numbered designations may have been renamed several times.
 The 1923 Los Angeles city directory has some interesting names to peruse concerning streets crossing Santa Monica Blvd. in Sawtelle.